Column: Harvick seizes momentum ahead of NASCAR playoffs

 CHARLOTTE, N.C.
 (AP) — Well hello, Happy.
 Welcome to NASCAR’s championship race.

-Just when it seemed time to write off Kevin Harvick, at least for this season, the 46-year-old has figured out how to win again.
+Just when it seemed time to write off Kevin Harvick, at least for this season, the old man of the garage has figured out how to win again.
 He has two victories in eight days — after snapping a 65-race losing streak dating to 2020 — and all the momentum headed into the playoffs.

 If you counted Harvick out, he’s now demanding a correction.